Little Guitars

 "Little Guitars" is a song performed by Van Halen.
 It was included on their album Diver Down.

 The song is notable for its intro, an acoustic flamenco-style solo by Eddie Van Halen.
 This was accomplished by using his right hand to pick a single-note trill on the high E string.
-He then used his left hand to play the melody on the A and D strings using hammer-ons and pull-offs.
+He then used his left hand to play the melody on the low E, A, and D strings using hammer-ons and pull-offs.

 In addition to the intro, the song is also notable for the mini-Les Paul guitar (the so-called "little guitar") that Edward used for the main track.
 This is the only Van Halen recording that the guitar was used for.
 The mini-Les Paul was made by Nashville luthier David Petschulat, and was pitched and sold to Eddie during a tour stop in Nashville, Tennessee.
 Eddie purchased a second mini-LP guitar that was then built to slightly different specs; the first being a honey-sunburst with mini-humbuckers, and the second being dark wine-red with a thicker body and full-size humbuckers.

 Chuck Klosterman of Vulture.com ranked it the 18th-best Van Halen song, writing "Nothing is heavy, everything is edifying — a comprehensive success."